Why Indian Parents with Children in the U.S. Should Invest in U.S. Real Estate

 Portfolio Diversification & Risk Management

 Most Indian families have a highly concentrated portfolio heavily weighted in Indian real estate, fixed deposits, and gold.
-Adding U.S. real estate introduces crucial geographic diversification and exposure to a different economic cycle, reducing dependency on a single market.
+Adding U.S. real estate supports international diversification for Indian investors by introducing exposure to a different economic cycle, reducing dependency on a single market.
 This is particularly important for families focused on long-term wealth preservation.

 Long-Term Wealth Creation & Exit Potential